fgrng/yourMoment/README.md

 # yourMoment

-AI-powered monitoring and automation platform for the myMoment writing community.
-Automates article discovery, generates context-aware AI comments, and manages multiple monitoring workflows with enterprise-grade security and scalability.
+AI-powered monitoring and comment automation platform for the myMoment writing community.
+Automates article discovery, generates context-aware LLM-generated comments, and manages multiple monitoring workflows.

+This software project was developed as [part of the DEEP myMoment research and development project](https://deep-consortium.ch/en/project/deep-mymoment) which itself is a member of the [DEEP research consortium](https://deep-consortium.ch/en/about) that focuses on foundations, challenges, and consequences of digital learning in Swiss primary schools.
+The development lead was located at [St.Gallen University of teacher education](https://www.phsg.ch/de/forschung-entwicklung/projekte/deep-digital-literacy-participation-writing-platform-mymoment).

+[This is also my personal learning project for LLM-driven software engineering tools like Claude Code, spec-kit and alike.]

 ## Overview

-yourMoment enables users to monitor myMoment articles and automatically generate AI-powered comments using their preferred LLM providers.
-The platform handles authenticated scraping, comment generation with customizable prompts, and process orchestration through an intuitive web interface.
+yourMoment enables teachers and researchers to monitor myMoment articles and automatically generate LLM-powered comments using their preferred LLM providers (like OpenAI or Mistral).
+The platform handles authenticated scraping, comment generation with customizable prompts, and process orchestration through a simple web interface.

 ## Key Features

 - **Multi-user architecture** – Isolated workflows with per-user LLM configurations, credentials, and templates
-- **Enterprise security** – JWT authentication, Fernet encryption for sensitive data, audit logging, and configurable password policies
+- **Basic security** – JWT authentication, Fernet encryption for sensitive data and configurable password policies
-- **LLM provider flexibility** – Support for OpenAI, Mistral, and extensible provider system with JSON mode optimization
+- **LLM provider flexibility** – Support for OpenAI, Mistral.
+Other providers will be available in the future.
 - **Customizable templates** – System and user-defined prompt templates with validation and required AI disclosure prefix
-- **Automated monitoring** – Background processes with configurable duration limits, multi-credential fan-out, and graceful shutdown
+- **Automated monitoring** – Background processes with configurable duration limits, multi-credential fan-out, and (hopefully) graceful shutdown
-- **Article management** – Comprehensive article browsing with category/tag filtering and visibility tracking
+- **Article management** – Comprehensive article browsing with category (leaning tasks in myMoment) and tag (classroom in myMoment) filtering
-- **Production-ready** – Type-safe configuration, health checks, structured logging, and horizontal scalability
+- **Somewhat Production-ready** – Type-safe configuration, health checks and logging

 See `AGENTS.md` for the condensed architecture brief used by AI assistants.